Chirag1994/8-Week-SQL-Challenge/Case Study #2 - Pizza Runner/B. Runner and Customer Experience.md

 | 2 | 18.00 |
 | 3 | 29.00 |

+#### Analysis of Relationship Between Pizza Order Quantity and Preparation Time

+1. **Average Preparation Time by Pizza Quantity**:

+   - Orders consisting of a single pizza have an average preparation time of approximately 12 minutes.
+   - Orders with two pizzas exhibit a slightly longer average preparation time, averaging around 18 minutes.
+   - Orders comprising three pizzas demonstrate the longest average preparation time, with an average of 29 minutes.

+2. **Potential Relationship**:

+   - The analysis suggests a potential positive correlation between the quantity of pizzas in an order and the time required for preparation.
+   - As the number of pizzas in an order increases, the preparation time tends to lengthen, indicating a possible relationship between order complexity and processing duration.

 ### 4. What was the average distance travelled for each customer?

 ```sql